thanicsamin/thanicsamin.github.io/about-me.md

   As a former competitive programmer with the Dhaka University team, [DU_FlareBlitz](https://www.facebook.com/photo/?fbid=1171488216349870&set=a.146688232163212), I have a strong background in C++.
 I'm passionate about programming and enjoy creating mathematical animations using the Manim library in Python.
 I'm proficient in SageMath and am currently learning Rust, drawn to its promise of memory safety.

 {: style="text-align: justify" }
   I have a deep appreciation for math olympiads.
-I used to participate in Math Olympiads when I was in high school, and after my graduation I was involved with training students.
+I used to participate in math olympiads when I was in high school, and after my graduation I was involved with training students.
 I believe olympiads are a fun and exciting way to get started with mathematics.